nage0178/MutAnce/README.md

 make
 ```
 You must have a C compiler, such as gcc or clang, installed to compile the program.
+You also must have the GNU Scientific Library installed.
 To use the make command, you must have the make system installed.

 ## Download and Compile bpp